briecoyle/tivo-helper/NOTES.md

 1. Coin Heist - Thriller - Netflix
 2. Emerald City - Drama - NBC, 9p
 3. Ginormous Food - Reality - Food, 8p

+What is a show?
+A show has a title
+A show has a genre
+A show has a network